lffg/fdb/docs/drafts.md

 - `pager` tests; mock `DiskManager`.
 - Buff Trait.
 P0.

+- Primitive heap insert operation.
+  - Assuming that the insert operation would be able to insert many records "at once", its implementation should avoid performing one flush per record inserted.
+- Trait over `Db` common operations, such as `flush` etc. This way, one could provide a `BufDb` type (`BufDb: Db`), which would be used by the heap primitive insert operation to avoid one flush per inserted-record.

 Ideias:

 - Abstrair operações de cada tipo de página na implementação da própria página?